mypreview/GEO-Top-Bar/docs/how-to-change-bar-background-image.md

 Simply navigate to **Appearance > Customize > GEO Top Bar > Layout** and here you will be able to locate the **"Bar Background"** option.

 ## Background Repeat

+The background repeat property sets if/how a background image will be repeated.